3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 Located by the USB ports are a series of LEDs used to provide information to the user.
 Their usage is defined as follows:

-#### Ubuntu Images
+#### Debian Images
-When Ubuntu-based images are installed, the following table defines the LED usage/behaviors.
+When Debian-based images are installed, the following table defines the LED usage/behaviors.
 ```
 +----------------------+----------------------+--------------------------+
 | LED Board Identifier | Description          | Behavior                 |